"The SplitGen Process: The Strategical Approach To Split Testing"

 By Michael Maven

-They decided to edit and censor some of our more 'sensitive' material, but you can read our full post below.
+For some reason, they decided to edit and censor some of our more 'sensitive' material, but you can read our full post below.

 Old school: We recommend you do NOT start your split tests with deciding what to test.